Killbear Provincial Park

 Killbear Provincial Park is a provincial park located on Georgian Bay in the Parry Sound District of Ontario, near the town of Nobel.
-Killbear combines sandy beaches typical of the Great Lakes with the rock ridges and pines of the Canadian Shield.
+Killbear is 1,760 acres and is located on Killbear Point.
+The park combines sandy beaches typical of the Great Lakes with the rock ridges and pines of the Canadian Shield.
 The park boundaries lie within the Georgian Bay Littoral UNESCO Biosphere Reserve.

 Nature and ecology

 The park is ecologically significant for its large and varied types of shoreline.
 As water levels in the Great Lakes fluctuate over a time span of decades, different wetland, meadow and shoreline vegetation types are created.
 High levels of human activity can damage natural shoreline ecosystems; currently only small areas of natural beach remain intact in this park.

 The wetlands of the park also support significant animal species including spotted turtles, Blanding's turtles and eastern massasauga rattlesnakes.
 Uplands support both the hognose snake and five-lined skink, both of which are considered species of special concern.
 There is also a population of fox snakes, which use offshore islands extensively, and overwinter in hibernacula in the area.

 The southeastern portion of the park protects a typical area of bedrock barrens; these barrens represent a distinctive shallow soil habitat type found in eastern Georgian Bay.
 The park is one area within a larger significant landscape, the 30,000 islands along the eastern coast of Georgian Bay, which comprise the world's largest freshwater archipelago.